 Residential areas can benefit from co-located complementary non-residential uses for the convenience they offer.
 However, care must be taken in designing and siting non-residential uses to avoid loss of amenity to residents or undermining the role of activity centres.
+[22.02-1 revised]

 While most business and community services are best located in activity centres, there are some instances where it is appropriate to locate non-residential uses in out-of-centre residential areas.
+[22.02-1 revised]

 There is a need to protect industries such as poultry farms and quarries from the potential encroachment of incompatible uses, while also preserving the amenity of nearby residential properties.
+[21.13-3 revised]

-- Ensure the location, siting and development of non-residential uses in residential areas does not detrimentally affect the amenity of existing residential areas or the operation of activity centres. - Protect residential amenity where residential areas interface with commercial and industrial land. - Maintain buffers from residential to industrial areas, including existing quarry, landfill, poultry/broiler farms and other uses with adverse off-site amenity impacts until such time as the activities creating the need for the buffers cease to operate and the off-site amenity impacts have been addressed.
+- Ensure the location, siting and development of non-residential uses in residential areas does not detrimentally affect the amenity of existing residential areas or the operation of activity centres.
+[Based on content from 22.02-2] - Protect residential amenity where residential areas interface with commercial and industrial land.
+[NEW: Planning Scheme Review 2018] - Maintain buffers from residential to industrial areas, including existing quarry, landfill, poultry/broiler farms and other uses with adverse off-site amenity impacts until such time as the activities creating the need for the buffers cease to operate and the off-site amenity impacts have been addressed.
+[Based on content from 21.15-6, 21.17-3, 21.22-3 & 21.25-3]